Data collection and analysis

 There are many different methodological designs you can use to collect data for your thesis.
-Here are just some of the support that the School of Psychology offers.
+Below are some of the available supports.

-The School of Psychology has department-wide licenses for the following programs:
+The School has department-wide licenses for the following programs:

 If you are interested in using any of these programs, please contact Luke Barisic.

-HDR students wishing to use MPlus for their data analysis can borrow laptops from the school's test library, which have MPlus installed on them.
+If you wish to use MPlus for your data analysis, you can borrow a laptop from the School's test library, which has MPlus installed on it.